fudge88/foodtopia/README.md

 - Adding a secured login
 - Allowing the user to create and add their own recipes
 - Adding a star rating based on real reviews
+- Reduce user input
+- Offer assistance for a smoother user experience
+- Offer a feedback option

 ## Screenshots